rajag0pal/ChurnAI/README.md

-# Bank Customer Churn prediction using deeplearning
+# ML-based web application for predicting Bank customer Churn using Deep Learning,

 ## Description
 The central idea of this project is to develop a web application that collects input from the user and